groupdocs-translation-cloud/groupdocs-translation-cloud-android/README.md

 - Translation of handwritten text
 - Translation of audio files, including translation by providing a link
 - Translation of video files, including translation by providing a link
+- Slang translation
+- Medical translation
+- Summarization translation
+- Translation with the respect to text tone
+- Domain translation based on classification

 ## Supported Translation Formats

-You shoukd specify format of document to translate putting in the request’s body the appropriate enum value.
+You should specify format of document to translate putting in the request’s body the appropriate enum value.

 Additionally, user could obtain translated file in any other format available for conversion.
 Just specify output format of translated document by putting file extension in the request’s body: